 Practical Boxing Skills

 Most people don't consider boxing to be a martial art, but its application is just as effective in a street fight as it is in a ring.
 Navy SEAL combat training starts with basic elements that come from traditional boxing -- footwork speed, agility, quick thinking.
-Navy SEALs are taught first and foremost to be practical fighters; boxing dispenses with fancy spinning kicks, back flips and other showy maneuvers, and deals directly with confrontation.
+Navy SEALs are taught first and foremost to be practical fighters; boxing dispenses with fancy spinning kicks and other showy maneuvers, and deals directly with confrontation.

 Krav maga is the official martial art of the Israeli armed forces.
 It is expressly designed for real-life situations, such as street fighting.
-Many of krav maga's techniques are meant for disarming armed opponents who may be attacking you with a gun or a knife, which is why it's ideal for Navy SEALs.
-It teaches you to abandon flashy, complicated moves typical of most martial arts and rely on your instincts.
+Many of krav maga's techniques are meant for disarming armed opponents who may be attacking with a gun or a knife, which is why it's ideal for Navy SEALs.
+It teaches practitioners to abandon flashy, complicated moves typical of most martial arts and rely on instincts.